ionescuflorin/ecommerce/README.md

+# Tech used
+- react
+- redux
+- firebase
+- sass

-# Make the project working
+# How to make the project working

 1. Download files
 2. Write in terminal 'yarn' for installing dependencies